 - Fisheries should have good management practices to ensure the long-term livelihood of local communities.

-- Good fishery management should take local ecology, marine ecosystems, communities, and the economy into account.
+- Good fishery management should take local ecology, freshwater and marine ecosystems, communities, and the economy into account.

 Variables to consider include the health of fish stocks, food provision for people, costs, and benefits of fishing.